This aromatic healthy fish pie with avocado is a deliciously comforting dish, perfect as a weeknight dinner idea.

-I used tarragon in this recipe because I think it tastes amazing with fish, but fresh parsley or dill will work well too (you could use both of these together).
+I used tarragon in this healthy fish pie recipe because I think it pairs extremely well with fish, but fresh parsley or dill will work well too (you could use both of these together).

 If you love avocado you may be able to purchase it at a cheaper price from now on (if you live in the UK).
 A pack of 8 ‘wonky’ avocados for only £1.50!